Krayt78/rust-journey/chapters/02_core_concepts/04_enums/README.md

 Enums (short for enumerations) allow you to define a type by enumerating its possible variants.
 They're especially useful when you need to represent data that could be one of several different types or configurations.

+## Corresponding Section in the Rust Book

+This section corresponds to [Chapter 6: Enums and Pattern Matching](https://doc.rust-lang.org/book/ch06-00-enums.html) in the official Rust Book.

 ## Key Concepts

 - **Basic Enums**: Creating types with different variants